khmaher/SNPs-discovery-for-Fluidigm/README.md

   The next step is to check the quality of your fastq files and then perform quality trimming.

   First you will run the script to generate the quality plots.
 This first runs [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on each sample separately.
   [MultiQC](https://multiqc.info) is then run to generate a combined quality plot.
 Two MultiQC plots are generated, one for all forward reads and one for reverse reads.
+These can be found in the 'fastqc' folder when the script has finished running.
   <br><br>
   <b>The command line arguments you must supply are:</b><br>
   - the file extension for your forward reads (-f)